Local government pay campaign 2024/25

 Pay Claim

-The unions submitted the claim earlier this year.
+The unions submitted their pay claim earlier this year.
 UNISON made it clear we want a deal agreed as close to the 1st April implementation date as possible.
+We are still in dispute.

 “Local government workers are continuing to struggle with the cost-of-living crisis and UNISON has warned there is a real risk that workers will find better-paid, less-stressful work elsewhere if their pay continues to lose its value.”